Marco Schikora: Career

 Born in Stadthagen, Schikora played youth football with TSV Havelse before joining Germania Egestorf/Langreder in 2012.
 After six years at Germania Egestorf/Langreder, he joined Viktoria Berlin in the summer of 2018, and made 32 league appearances, scoring 3 goals, before joining Kickers Offenbach on a one-year contract the following summer.
 He appeared 19 times in the league for Kickers Offenbach across the 2019–20 season, in which he scored 3 goals before joining 3.
 Liga side FSV Zwickau in August 2020.

 In June 2022, Schikora signed for 3.
 Liga club Erzgebirge Aue on a two-year deal after leaving Zwickau.

+On 6 June 2024, Schikora moved to SV Sandhausen in 3.
+Liga.

+On 11 September 2025, Schikora joined SBV Vitesse on a one-year contract, following a trial period with the club.